stevecass/angular-new-router/README.md

 /*
   The {id: '@id'} means use the id of the passed object to make the url.
   The extra update method is needed because gnResource by default provides only .save which is a POST.
-Rails expects post for create and PUT/PATCH for update.
+Rails expects POST for create and PUT/PATCH for update.
 */
 angular.module('an-app').factory('CatService', function($resource) {
   return $resource('/cats/:id', {id: '@id'},